EatVegetableDog/nemo_auv/README.md

 - Obstacle avoidance

 ## Mapping with SLAM
-I am using Simulated Learning and Mapping (SLAM) to create a map of the underwater environment.
+I am using Simultaneous Localization and Mapping (SLAM) to create a map of the underwater environment.

 In order to accomplish this, I have ported a ros1 SLAM package (ORB_SLAM2) to work with ros2 iron (which I have running on my computer).